 Note: Launch the installation wizard from a locally mounted hard drive only.
 Network-mounted drives (e.g. NFS or Netbeui) are not supported for performance reasons.

-Do one of the following.
+Do one of the following:

 If you are using Windows: Open Windows Explorer and navigate to the installation file you just downloaded.
 Double-click the pentaho-business-analytics-7.0-x64.exe file to launch it.